whoward/docs/docs/tutorials/appium.md

 Before you can run your apps on Appium you'll need the .app directory created by XCode for your app.
 Sometimes, using special build settings will make Appium more useful; these are covered in the [Compiling Your App for Sauce](#compiling) section.

-To specify an Appium session in Sauce, simply use the same DesiredCapabilities object that you already use in your Selenium tests, with a few added fields.
-Your test script remains the same, assuming that it's using [Selenium commands supported by Appium](https://github.com/appium/appium/wiki/JSON-Wire-Protocol:-Supported-Methods).
+To specify an Appium session in Sauce, simply use the same DesiredCapabilities object that you already use in your Selenium tests, with a slightly different set of fields.
 Configuring DesiredCapabilities is discussed in the [Setting Up Your Tests](#setting-up-tests) section.

 Appium for Android on Sauce Labs
 ===